kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-Here, `requestAnimationFrame(...)` is used to ensure smooth animation - the drawing and clearing of the canvas is synchronised to the refresh rate of the monitor.
-In the `animate()` function we first clear the canvas using `clearRect(...)`.
-We then rotate the vertices, calculate the perspective effect and draw the cube.
-Finally, we increase the rotation angles so the cube will have rotated a bit the next time it is drawn.
+Here, `requestAnimationFrame(...)` is used to ensure smooth animation.
+This function will synchronize the drawing and clearing of the canvas to the monitor's refresh rate.
+In the `animate()` function itself we first clear the canvas using `clearRect(...)`.
+We then rotate the vertices, calculate perspective, and draw the cube.
+Finally, we increase the rotation angles a bit so the cube will spin as the app runs.

-The finished application can be seen [here](./app/1.html).
+The final application can be seen [here](./app/1.html).
 The source code is 2156 bytes when we include a little bit of comments, markup and layout code.

-With that, this first part is done.
-Read on to see what happens next - when we will start shrinking the source code!
-There is only one goal: to reduce the number of bytes while making the cube appear as before.
+And with that, this first part is done.
+Read on to see what happens next, as we shrink the code!
+There is only one goal: to reduce the number of bytes while keeping the cube as before.